dealingwith/Venn/README.md

 Venn
 ====

-Javascript for drawing dynamic venn diagrams
+Small Javascript app for drawing dynamic, no-images-used venn diagrams

 This code was specific to a project where the diagram was comparing the things in common between two users and the vars reflect that.